bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 07:18 AM CT, March 01</p>
+<p class="updated_time"> Latest data: 08:07 AM CT, March 01</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 41°, which is 16° *colder* than yesterday.
-Tomorrow is expected to be 0° *colder* than today.
+Tomorrow is expected to be 2° **warmer** than today.

 Currently:

-- 28°
+- 29°
 - Overcast
-- 82% humidity
+- 81% humidity
 - 14 mph wind
-- 99% cloud cover
+- 100% cloud cover
 - 36 AQI 🟩
-- 0.2 inches of rain expected in the next 48 hours
+- 0.26 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>